 - Supporting EBMT when there is a need to advocate for and advise on patient relevant issues

-- Setting the strategy and key topics of interest for the Patient, Family, Donor Day Program at the EBMT Annual Meeting
+- Setting the strategy and key topics of interest for the Patient, Family, Donor Day Program at the Annual Meeting of the EBMT

 - Including a Patient Advocacy Track at the EBMT Annual Meeting, helping to engage and increase awareness of the unmet needs of patients and transplant teams to political decision makers